ZetangForward/StrokeNUWA-ICML2024/README.md

   <img src="./src/cluster.png" width="80%" />
 </p>

-We manually set the number of clusters to 10 categories and analyze them using the KNN+T-SNE method (https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
+We manually set the number of clusters to 10 categories and analyze them using the T-SNE method (https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
 We have divided the clustering results into two types.

 Specifically, the cases in the right column of the above figure indicate that **the distribution of these stroke tokens is very concentrated**.